 What is Aortic Stenosis?

-Aortic stenosis is a congenital heart defect (present at birth) that develops abnormally during the first eight weeks of pregnancy.
-In a healthy heart, the left ventricle, one of the two pumping chambers of the heart, pumps blood in to the main body artery (aorta) that takes oxygenated blood to the different parts of the body.
+Aortic stenosis is a congenital heart defect (present from birth) that occurs during the first eight weeks of pregnancy.
+In a healthy heart, the left heart ventricle, one of the pumping chambers of the heart, pumps blood rich in oxygen into the aorta, the main artery that distributes blood to the body.
+The aortic valve, located between the left ventricle and the aorta, regulates blood flow.
+When the aortic valve becomes abnormally narrow, it restricts blood flow from the left ventricle.
+This condition is known as Aortic Valve Stenosis.

 How does Aortic Stenosis happen?